 - Make sure that your facility has a safety plan in line with CDC recommendations.

 - Implement a policy to have only employees working on these “essential” projects coming into work, and designate them as essential using this template which the employee should carry with them getting to- and from work.
+Also, see this template made specifically for installers.

 - Allow all non-essential personnel or employees who are uncomfortable coming into work to work remotely.